23 Top Attractions & Places to Visit in Arizona

 Phoenix is a great base for exploring Arizona but it's also a major destination in the winter for golfers and sun seekers, who simply want to enjoy a stay at a resort or spa and spend a little time basking in the heat of the desert.

 In the Phoenix Metropolitan Area, which includes Scottsdale and Mesa, you'll find great shopping, dining, golf courses, desert parks with hiking trails, biking trails, campgrounds, and some outstanding attractions.
-Topping the list of places to visit around Phoenix are the Heard Museum and Frank Lloyd Wright's Taliesin West.
+The luxury resorts around Scottsdale make great vacation destinations.

-If you are spending some time in the area, there are some wonderful day trips from Phoenix, which will take you to cliff dwellings, historic mountain towns, and ghost towns, and even the Grand Canyon.
+If you are spending some time in the area, there are some wonderful day trips from Phoenix, which will take you to cliff dwellings, historic mountain towns and ghost towns, and even the Grand Canyon.

 Hoover Dam